kencx/keyb/README.md

 - Custom key combinations that I defined for my own workflow
 - Hotkeys for tools that I'm new to

-This concept is not novel - awesomeWM provides a helpful cheatsheet for its defined hotkeys.
+This idea is not novel - awesomeWM provides a helpful (but non configurable) cheatsheet for its defined hotkeys.

 ## Install
 keyb is still a work in progress.
 Use it at your own risk.